Category Archives: First Aid and Safety

 Where to Get Your Flu Shot

 Many au pairs and host families are looking for places to get flu shots this time of year.
-Your au pair insurance does NOT cover preventive care like immunizations.
+Your au pair medical insurance is a type of travel insurance and it does NOT cover preventive care like vaccines.
 But there are lots of places to get flu shots for free or a small fee.
-(There are also lots of places to get a free COVID-19 booster shot, more information on that can be found here on our medical resources page.)

-If the host family is urging their au pair to get the seasonal flu shot and she agrees to get it, the host family would be responsible for the expense.
+If a host family is urging their au pair to get the seasonal flu shot and she agrees to get it, the host family would be responsible for the expense.

 If you are planning to get the seasonal flu vaccine, it is recommended that you get it as early as possible.
 Below are some links to help you decide where to go for a flu shot.